Catholic University of America: Student life

 There are over 100 registered student clubs and organizations at CUA for a wide variety of interests including athletics, academics, social, Greek life, service, political and religious.
 Annual events include week-long Homecoming celebrations, the Mr. CUA competition, and several dances including the Beaux Arts Ball, the Mistletoe Ball, and the Athletes Ball.
 In addition to radio station WCUA, other campus media outlets include The Crosier, a scholarly publication concerning Catholic social teaching, The Tower, the campus' independent weekly newspaper, and CRUX, a literary magazine.
 Although Catholic University states that it does not have any Greek life on campus, it has three Greek social organizations and one Greek service organization.
-Catholic University Greek life includes Alpha Delta Gamma the national Catholic social fraternity–Kappa chapter and Kappa Tau Gamma the local Christian social-service sorority.
-Although not officially recognized by the university, the Sigma-Psi chapter of the Kappa Sigma fraternity received an official charter in 2014.
+Catholic University Greek life includes Alpha Delta Gamma, the national Catholic social fraternity–Kappa chapter, and Kappa Tau Gamma, the local Christian social-service sorority.
+Although not officially recognized by the university, the Sigma-Psi chapter of Kappa Sigma fraternity received an official charter in 2014.
 The members are all students of the university and are active on and around the campus.
-The national service fraternity, Alpha Phi Omega, has a chapter (Zeta Mu) on campus as well.
-Former Phi Kappa Theta DC Omega chapter is inactive.

-The CUA Student Association is the university's undergraduate student government.
-It includes the General Assembly, an advocacy body, and the Student Fee Allocation Board which serves as the steward of the Student Activity and Club Sports Fee.
-The graduate student government is a separate entity and was not affected by the changes during the 2006–2007 academic year.
+Alpha Phi Omega, a national service fraternity, has Zeta Mu chapter first chartered in 1950.

 Music and drama

 The music and drama programs, as part of a class, stage productions each semester, performances ranging from Broadway productions to plays and operas.
-Catholic University students also participate in a Symphony orchestra and choral groups, including a cappella groups Take Note, RedLine, and the Washingtones.
+Catholic University students also participate in a symphony orchestra and choral groups, including a cappella groups Take Note, RedLine, and the Washingtones.

 There have been several songs associated with the university over the years.
 The most recent fight song, written by Steve Schatz, was adopted in 2002.
 The original fight song, "The Flying Cardinals", dates back to before the 1930s.
 There are two alma maters, considered to be the university's official songs.
 The first, "Hail CUA" was set to music composed by Victor Herbert and was adopted in 1920.
-The other, Guardians of Truth by Fr.
+The other, "Guardians of Truth" by Fr.
 Thomas McLean, actually came in 2nd place in the 1920 competition but was widely adopted in the ensuing years.

 Albert Von Tilzer, composer of Take Me Out to the Ball Game, wrote two songs for the university, We're Rooting For You and CU Will Shine Tonight.
 The earliest sports song, Through the Town, dates from 1916.
 Drink a Highball was a popular song during Prohibition.
 In honor of the university's 125th anniversary, an hour-long nostalgic musical revue was performed.